tomstaan/Clarivex-Pixtral-12B/README.md

 # Clarivex-Pixtral-12B

-The **Clarivex-Pixtral-12B** model is a fine-tuned version of the Pixtral-12B model, created during the Mistral AI London Hackathon in October 2024.
+The **Clarivex-Pixtral-12B** model is a fine-tuned version of the Pixtral-12B model, created during the Hack UK - [a16z](https://a16z.com/) and [Mistral](https://mistral.ai/) AI London Hackathon in October 2024.
 It has been adapted specifically for the Diverse Dermatology Images (DDI) Multimodal Dataset using Parameter-Efficient Fine-Tuning (PEFT) techniques like Low-Rank Adaptation (LoRA).
-The fine-tuning was completed on a single Nvidia H100 80GB GPU (Sponsor: Nebius), optimizing the model to handle both visual and clinical data for accurate skin disease diagnosis across diverse populations.
+The fine-tuning was completed on a single Nvidia H100 80GB GPU (Sponsor: [Nebius](https://nebius.ai/)), optimizing the model to handle both visual and clinical data for accurate skin disease diagnosis across diverse populations.

 ## Diverse Dermatology Images (DDI) Multimodal Dataset [Download](https://www.kaggle.com/datasets/souvikda/ddidiversedermatology-multimodal-dataset/data)